Where the Logic Is Most Complete: Animal Use and Meritocratic Reasoning

 What unites these claims is that they all presuppose the irrelevance of animal experience in order to conclude that animal experience is irrelevant.
 The differences cited — cognitive, linguistic, bodily — are real enough.
 Other animals experience their lives differently from how most humans experience theirs, and they have different bodies and abilities.
 But these differences are irrelevant to the question at hand.
 The question is not "how clever is my victim?" or "how exciting do I consider their life?" but whether they experience and value their life.
 And the answer, as anyone who has watched an animal play, nurture, grieve, or flee for its life already knows, is yes.

 This is the same circular structure that operates in every other form of class exploitation.
-The categories through which we classify animals — as property, as livestock, as resources — are categories created by the exploiting class to facilitate extraction.
-Using those categories to argue that the exploitation doesn't count as exploitation is the same move that was used to argue that slavery wasn't "really" class exploitation because slaves were legally classified as property rather than as free sellers of labor power.
-The juridical category created to enable the extraction is cited as evidence that the social relation doesn't qualify as extraction.
+These categories — property, livestock, resources — were created by the exploiting class to facilitate extraction.
+Using them to argue that the exploitation doesn't count as exploitation is the same move slaveholders used to argue that slavery wasn't "really" class exploitation because slaves were legally classified as property rather than as free sellers of labor power.
+The juridical category created to enable the relation is then cited as evidence that it doesn't qualify as extraction.

 Why this is a class issue